Amzzy78/Check-your-pecs/README.md

  - The diagram images are simple and to the point.

 ### __Features Left to Implement__
+It would be nice to have a blog section where users that signed up could be enabled to share their experience to encourage others.
 -

 ## __Testing__

-- We tested the website on a number of browsers and devices and all is working as intended.
+- We tested the website on a number of browsers and devices and all are working as intended.
 - The responsive design allows for different screen sizes as proven by using Responsinator.
 - (http://www.responsinator.com/?url=amzzy78.github.io%2FCheck-your-pecs%2F)